Table of Contents

-Meeting financial objectives can be established by a simple example of analytic report that combines all the important financial aspects of a company: gross profit margin, operating expenses ratio, operating profit margin, and net profit margin.
+This financial dashboard is a simple example of how you can meet all your financial objectives in one analytical report, as it combines: gross profit margin, operating expenses ratio, operating profit margin, and net profit margin.
 All these indicators offer valuable and succinct insights into one central point of access which can be then analyzed in more detail by providing data and, therefore, a base for making future decisions.
-After seeing this visual representation of the most important key performance indicators, stakeholders, managers, or employees can benefit from insights and decide whether to reduce the operating expenses or take actions into developing a new strategy to increase revenue and profit.
+After seeing this visual representation of the most important key performance indicators, stakeholders, managers, or employees can benefit from insights and decide whether to reduce the operating expenses or take action into developing a new strategy to increase revenue and profit.

 5. FMCG: How do we make our supply chain more efficient?

 Our next data analysis report example comes in the form of our FMCG dashboard.
 A business analysis report focused on fast-moving consumer goods (FMCG), this report sample is ideal for businesses turning over large amounts of inventory on a regular basis.

 - Out of Stock Rate (OOF)